Hardware

 cmd_proc handle simple read-write adress/data packet processing on the UART.

-We also use the Corsair tool to generate the register map (see this section).
+The Corsair tool is also used to generate the register map (see the register map configuration section).

 Simulate HDL sources

-Testbenches for simulating HDL sources are scripted using cocotb in Python, and are located in the hardware/sim directory.
-Each testbench comprises multiple test cases.
-The python ring-oscillator emulator is used to generate noisy clock signals for the testcases.
+Testbenches for simulating HDL sources are scripted in Python using cocotb and are stored in the hardware/sim directory.
+Each testbench contains multiple test cases.
+The Python-based ring-oscillator emulator is used to generate noisy clock signals for these test cases.

-For example, to run the simulation of the COSO testbench, use the following commands:
+For example, to run the simulation for the COSO testbench, use the following commands:

 $ cd hardware/sim/test_coso